eReports Complaints Process

-Verbal advice about making a complaint may be sought from eReports National telephone support: 1300 130 963.
+Verbal advice about making a complaint may be sought from the eReports Team on 1300 130 963.

 In circumstances where the complainant:

-- Can not lodge their complaint in writing, the receiving officer will record all particulars of the complaint
+- Cannot lodge their complaint in writing, the receiving officer will record all information relating to the complaint

 - Is unable to speak or write in English, they may be referred to the National Translating and Interpreting Services: TIS National’s immediate phone interpreting service is available 24 hours a day, every day of the year by calling 131 450.

 There are no charges to the complainant for complaints lodged with eReports.

 As indicated in the eReports Complaint Form, verbal complaints should include, where possible:

 - Full details of the events, dates and places concerning the complaint